dyva101/AnaliseOrcamento/README.md

      3. [boxplot.py](graficos.py)
           - Handles the plotting of necessary box plots for exploratory analysis and deals with any outliers found in these box plots if needed.
+  3. **Individual Analysis**
+     1. Each member of the group developed an analysis to complement the overall scope of our work
+     2. You can find in analiseIndividualFulano.py the individual analysis of Fulano
 ---

 ### Configs/Requirements: